 Steps to register a cargo airline

-We outline the key steps to form your airline company in Brazil and take advantage of the country’s welcoming stance on foreign ownership.
+Below we outline the key steps to form your airline company in Brazil.
+Following these steps allows you to take advantage of the country’s welcoming stance on foreign ownership.

 The instrument of designation is a document issued by the Civil Aviation Authority (CAA) of the airline’s country of origin.
 It is an act that must be carried out through diplomatic channels.